ChristopheJacquet/PiFmRds/README.md

 sudo ./pi_fm_rds -ctl rds_ctl
 ```

+At this point, Pi-FM-RDS waits until another program opens the named pipe in write mode
+(for example `cat >rds_ctl` in the example below) before it starts transmitting.

-Then you can send “commands” to change PS, RT and TA:
+You can use the named pipe to send “commands” to change PS, RT and TA.
+For instance, in
+another terminal:

 ```
 cat >rds_ctl